Retainer Statistics 2026

 Retainers are an important part of post-orthodontic treatment.
 To maintain your teeth’s alignment, you must wear retainers after braces or clear aligner treatment.
 This ensures long-lasting results and prevents the need for further orthodontic treatment in the future.

-Let’s look at some retainer statistics in this article:
+Let’s look at some retainer statistics here:

 Retainers Statistics and Facts